 - Microsoft Defender for Cloud manages the VM for security and threat detection.

-If you do remove the Log Analytics agent, you will prevent those services and solutions from proactively managing your VM.
+If you do remove the Log Analytics agent, you'll prevent those services and solutions from proactively managing your VM.

 - Sign in to the Azure portal.

 - In the Azure portal, select Virtual Machines.

 - On the left, select Extensions.
 On the Extensions page, select DependencyAgent.

 - On the extension properties page, select Uninstall.